 How Protein Designers Think

-Energy landscapes
+Energy Landscapes

-Packing geometry
+Packing Geometry

 When a designer says “the hydrophobic core is well-packed,” they mean atoms fill space tightly with no voids.
 This is quantified by packing density metrics and reflected in the van der Waals energy term in Rosetta.
 Empty space in the core means unfavorable energetics.

-Shape complementarity
+Shape Complementarity

 Binding interfaces are scored by geometric fit using the Sc score, which measures how well the two surfaces fit together (like interlocking fingers).
 Sc = 1.0 is a perfect fit; most natural protein–protein interfaces score 0.6–0.7.
 This is a geometric computation, not a subjective judgment.

-Systematic enumeration
+Systematic Enumeration

 Three examples of “structural biology intuition” translated to ML terms: